mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ```
 We can obtain the vectors of magnitudes ``\mathbf{I}_{\text{j}} = [I_{ji}]`` and angles ``\bm{\psi}_{\text{j}} = [\psi_{ji}]`` of the resulting complex current flows at the to bus end using the following code:
 ```@repl PowerFlowSolution
-𝐈ⱼ = analysis.branch.current.to.magnitude
+𝐈ⱼ = current.to.magnitude
-𝛙ⱼ = analysis.branch.current.to.angle
+𝛙ⱼ = current.to.angle
 ```

 ---